eoguzinci/autonomous_ros/TLD.md

 self.state_count += 1
 ```

-STATE_COUNT_THRESHOLD is set to 3.

-* Check the distance from the car to closest light.
+* Check the distance from the car to closest light to see whether or not closer that LIGHT_DISTANCE_THRESHOLD (set to 60).

 ```
 if closest_light and closest_light_distance < LIGHT_DISTANCE_THRESHOLD: